 Extra Evening & Weekend Parking

 Mount Pleasant Avenue Car Park, as mentioned above, is another useful place (for weekends only) as it is near the Theatres as well as the shops and restaurants on Mount Pleasant Road.
-It is right next door to Calverley Grounds too.
+It is right next to Calverley Grounds too.

-Click here for an interactive map of the borough with the car parks marked.
+Click here for an of the borough with the car parks marked.
 You can type in the name of a road or attraction in the search box, select the correct suggestion and it will zoom in.
 You can then see which is the nearest car park.

 Please note the closure of these car parks between 11pm and 6am: